-He said we are scaremongering.
-We are not scaremongering.
+He said we were scaremongering.
+We are not.
 He is confusing people.

------the Leader could pass on from certain subjects because as you say, they are being unruly.
+-----the Leader might pass on from certain subjects because as he says, they are being unruly.

-I understand that.
-To be fair to the Cathaoirleach and to all of us in this House, we are rightly disappointed and find the overrun unacceptable but when I hear members of the Opposition talking about prudence in financial management I have to cast my mind back to personnel, payroll and related systems, PPARS, the sale of Telecom, which delayed the broadband process, and the area of the economic collapse, which occurred on their watch.
+I understand.
+To be fair to the Cathaoirleach and all of us in this House, we are rightly disappointed and find the overrun unacceptable, but when I hear members of the Opposition talking about prudence in financial management, I have to cast my mind back to personnel, payroll and related systems, PPARS, the sale of Telecom which delayed the broadband process and the economic collapse which occurred on their watch.

 There are 10,000 people homeless.